alexle/alexle.github.com/posts/first-half-marathon.markdown

 Unfortunately, the excitement quickly faded.
 You see, up to that point, the farthest I had ever run was 3 miles.
 A half-marathon is 13.1 miles.
 Fear and anxiety sank in.
 I even tried to think of an excuse to get out of the race.

-Luckily, I went through with it and 4 (grueling) months later, I completed my first half-marathon.
-I finished in 01:48:12 with a pace of 8:15.
+Luckily, I went through with it and 4 grueling months later, I completed my first half-marathon.
+I finished in **01:48:12** with a pace of **8:15**.
 It was an extraordinary experience, one that I'll never forget.
 Here is a recap of my half-marathon.

 <a href="/static/2013-half-nike-map.jpg"><img src="/static/2013-half-nike-map.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>